Touring Park Facilities

 Once here, you will find such a varied list of things to do, from stunning walks to Lost Earth Adventures, to so many nearby attractions.
 Studfold truly is an all-round holiday experience to remember.
 And of course, you are perfectly situated for simply relaxing in the serenity of the countryside, which we fully recommend!

-The 50 flat, grass pitches are all a generous 10m x 10m and well drained.
-Twenty of the pitches in the first field, and seven of the pitches in the second field, have access to electric hook up.
+We have 38 flat, well drained, grass pitches, most of which are approximately 14m x 10m in size.
+All of the pitches in the first field, and eight of the pitches in the second field, have access to electric hook up.

 Our wide open, flat field area is perfect for children to play ball games and run around in.
 We also have access to the beck that runs by next to the site, which children love to splash about and build dams in.
 But please note that young children will need adult supervision here.